First Czechoslovak Republic

 The First Czechoslovak Republic, (Note: První československá republika; Prvá československá republika) often colloquially referred to as the First Republic, (Note: První republika; Prvá republika) was the first Czechoslovak state that existed from 1918 to 1938, a union of ethnic Czechs and Slovaks.
 The country was commonly called Czechoslovakia, (Note: Czech and Československo) a compound of Czech and Slovak; which gradually became the most widely used name for its successor states.
 It was composed of former territories of Austria-Hungary, inheriting different systems of administration from the formerly Austrian (Bohemia, Moravia, a small part of Silesia) and Hungarian territories (mostly Upper Hungary and Carpathian Ruthenia).

-After 1933, Czechoslovakia remained the only de facto functioning democracy in Central Europe, organized as a parliamentary republic.
-Under pressure from its Sudeten German minority, supported by neighbouring Nazi Germany, Czechoslovakia was forced to cede its Sudetenland region to Germany on 1 October 1938 as part of the Munich Agreement.
+After 1933, Czechoslovakia remained the only functioning democracy in Central Europe, organized as a parliamentary republic.
+Under pressure from its German minority, supported by neighbouring Nazi Germany, Czechoslovakia was forced to cede its Sudetenland region to Germany on 1 October 1938 as part of the Munich Agreement.
 It also ceded southern parts of Slovakia and Carpathian Ruthenia to Hungary and the Trans-Olza region in Silesia to Poland.
 This, in effect, ended the First Czechoslovak Republic.
 It was replaced by the Second Czechoslovak Republic, which lasted less than half a year before Germany occupied the rest of Czechoslovakia in March 1939.